ethereumproject/social-fork-analysis/README.md

 If we all agree to use the same set of easy to use tools, we can easily collaborate and combine our results.

 *Open source database**
-It would be easier regardless of whatever scraping tool you decide to use, that you store the extracted data within simple data structures inside a LevelDB snapshot.
+**LevelDB** is the tool we will be using to store our data.
+Regardless of whatever scraping tool you decide to use, stroing the extracted social media data within simple data structures inside a LevelDB snapshot will allow us to easily create scripts to combine and organize all collected data.
+Once combined we can migrate the to a format that can be easily used with R for statistical analysis or migrated to an accessible full-text Lucene based search like Elastic to provide convient access to journalists and other researchers.

+The advantage of using LevelDB is that a version exist written completely in Ruby meaning that the install process is as simple as installing any gem.
+It does not require the same setup process as full featured

 #### Overview: Extracting and saving data